 • As I said, I do want you to splurge occasionally while you’re on your journey to your Preferred Financial Destination.
 If you follow the above guidelines when you do splurge, you’ll thoroughly enjoy the money you spend and won’t be plagued with buyer’s remorse.

 Thank you for listening to this episode of Financial Lifeguard on Duty.
 As always, I am available for both in-person and virtual coaching sessions.
-You can schedule your financial coaching appointment HERE.
+You can schedule your 15-minute call to see if financial coaching is right for you HERE.
 I look forward to talking with you next time.
 Until then, have a great week!